 Inglewood, Lawndale, Westwood

 Marvcus’ father, Raymond Hicks, never saw him play.
 Hicks was a Los Angeles Police undercover detective shot and killed in the line of duty during a drug bust when Marvcus was 9.
-Hicks had been separated from Barbara for some time at that point, eventually remarried and started another family.
+Raymond Hicks had been separated from Barbara for some time at that point, eventually remarried and started another family.

 No flag-grabbing here.
 Helmets, shoulder pads, extra-thick padding up front.
 Full on contact.
 For $25 a day, which sometimes happened, sometimes not.